jangenoe/VideoHolography/files/Team.md

 ## Other contributors

-* Diana Tsvetanova provides input on the CMP processes in the 300mm line.
+* Diana Tsvetanova provides input on the CMP processes in the 300 mm line.

 * Yunlong Li provides input on the process sequence in the 300 mm line.